-The Council is considering approval of \$1.5M in planning funds as FPL Category 1 for the Perdido Watershed Water Quality Improvements and Restoration Assessment Program.
-The program is proposed to be implemented over the course of 3 years within the Perdido Watershed near the Perdido River in Baldwin County, Alabama, and potentially Escambia County, Florida (Figure 14).
-Alabama, through the Alabama Department of Conservation and Natural Resources (ADCNR), is the sponsor of this proposed program.
+The Council has approved \$1.5M in planning funds as FPL Category 1 for the Perdido Watershed Water Quality Improvements and Restoration Assessment Program.
+The program will be implemented over the course of 3 years within the Perdido Watershed near the Perdido River in Baldwin County, Alabama, and potentially Escambia County, Florida (Figure 14).
+Alabama, through the Alabama Department of Conservation and Natural Resources (ADCNR), is the sponsor of this program.

-This program proposes to coordinate and subsequently assess the potential cumulative benefits of restoration activities in the watershed in order to maximize water quality benefits that are potentially measurable outside of an individual project footprint.
-The program would support the coordination of the location and sequencing of selected restoration projects in the Perdido Watershed that could be expected to improve water quality and habitats.
-A concurrent component of the program would operate as a restoration assessment to monitor the potential collective impacts to water quality of the selected, co-located projects and other restoration projects within the watershed.
+This program will coordinate and subsequently assess the potential cumulative benefits of restoration activities in the watershed in order to maximize water quality benefits that are potentially measurable outside of an individual project footprint.
+The program will support the coordination of the location and sequencing of selected restoration projects in the Perdido Watershed that could be expected to improve water quality and habitats.
+A concurrent component of the program will operate as a restoration assessment to monitor the potential collective impacts to water quality of the selected, co-located projects and other restoration projects within the watershed.